jsanchesleao/bookmarks/api/README.md

   [{"url": "http://github.com", "name": "github"}, {"url": "http://nodejs.org", "name": "node-home"}]
   ```

   This endpoint is secured by authentication.
-A token for an admin or for the bookmarks' owner client is needed.
+An `Authorization` header with a token for an admin or for the bookmarks' owner client is needed.

 ### PUT /user/:username/bookmark/:bookmark